Problematy/goodmap/docs/index.rst

 **Running a Goodmap**
    You want an instance of your own.
 Install it, write ``config.yml``, author the data, moderate what users submit, put it in production.
-No Python required.
+No Python programming required — though you do need a Python 3.10+ runtime to install and run it (:doc:`installation`).

 **Extending Goodmap**
    You are building against an instance — calling the HTTP API from your own client, or